akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 | 2  | Open Technical Session | 60 minutes |
 | 3  | Closing Remarks |  5 minutes |

-During the Open Technical Session, the Offeror will respond to the State’s questions related to the technical aspects of the Offeror’s proposal.
-Offerors will not be able to use or present slides, graphs, charts or any other written presentation materials, including handouts.
+### Introductions

-Introductions will be used solely for introducing team member’s names and roles on both the Government and vendor teams.
+Introductions will be used solely for introducing team member's names adn roles, on both the Governemtn and teams.
 Time for introductions will not be allocated to business development purposes.

+### Open Technical Session
+During the Open Technical Session, the Offeror will respond to the State's questions related to teh technical aspects of the Offeror's proposal.
+Offerors will not be able to use or present slides, graphs, charts, handouts, or any other written presentation materials.

 Although the technical factors are identified in the RFP, the core questions are not listed there.
 Offerors must be prepared to answer questions about the technical aspects of their proposal.
-The goal of these presentations is to assess the technical abilities of the proposed Key Personnel and further elaborate on their proposed technical approach described in their written proposal to accomplish the objectives of this task.
+The primary goal of these presentations is to assess the technical abilities of the proposed Key Personnel and further elaborate on their proposed technical approach described in their written proposal to accomplish the objectives of this task.
+The secondary goal is to assess the flow of communication between the State team and the proposed vendor team.

+Participants may also be asked questions related to project management (section 4.04).

 This part of the verbal presentations will not exceed 60 minutes.
 The Procurement Officer will strictly enforce this time limit on all presentations.
 There will be no follow-up session for further questions after this part of the presentation.

-#### Presentation date and time
+### Presentation Date and Time
 The State will schedule the date and time of the verbal presentations with each Offeror after the solicitation closing date and receiving each Offeror’s quote submission.
 The State reserves the right to reschedule any Offeror’s verbal presentations date at the discretion of the contracting officer.

-#### Presentation location
+### Presentation Location
 Verbal Presentations will take place via video chat, though audio may be substituted as needed.
 The Government will coordinate and set up the meeting space accordingly (providing dial-in information or links using a tool such as Google Hangouts, Zoom or Appear.in).

-##### Presentation participants
+### Presentation Participants

-Proposed Key Personnel must participate in the verbal presentation.
+The State of Alaska wants to hear from all staff that will have a direct role in completing the deliverables.
+As such, all Key Personnel identified in your Staffing Plan must participate in the verbal presentation.
 Otherwise, the Offeror will be considered non-responsive and excluded from further consideration.
 Offerors may include as many participants as are necessary.
-Offerors should note that the State will be asking technical questions during the verbal presentation.
-Participants will also be asked questions related to project management (section [4.04](#4.04)).

-All proposed Key Personnel currently employed by the Offeror or its teaming partners must attend the session - the State is most interested in hearing from staff who will have a direct role in completing the task.

-After the presentations, vendors must email the meeting organizers the names of everyone who attended.
+Following the presentations, vendors must email the meeting organizers the names of everyone who attended.

 ### <a name="4.09"></a>Sec.
 4.09 Cost Proposal